murmilad/jef/README.md

 ![](rest-form-parameters.gif)

 ###  Implement Load/Save methods
-Create load and save methods for sour Form
+Create load and save methods for your Form
 ![](rest-form-loadsave.gif)

 ### Register your new form